colbyn/colbyn/README.md

 For instance consider the field of computability theory, it is well known that there are hard limits on what one can ‘know’ upfront.
 Especially in the context of formal verification, where given some Turing complete program description, there are many insights one may wish to know that are generally impossible to answer upfront without some degree of evaluation.
 But while this is in the context of automation and its limits, such problems are **equally relevant to the limits of forethought** because ultimately the human brain is itself a computer and so is itself bound by the limits of computation.

-> Nowadays while programmers are trying to put other programmers outta a job, mathematicians have been trying to put other mathematicians outta a job for at least a century.
+> Nowadays while some programmers are trying to put all other programmers outta a job, some mathematicians have been trying to put all other mathematicians outta a job for at least a century.

 This is the value I bring to the table, and is why my research style is very ‘evaluative’ and in an ‘exploratory’ manner.
 If your looking for an answer (such as those concerning a business model) that can’t be known upfront, then I will come in and *compute* the problem to completion.